pvtoari/proto_txtmanager/README.md

 Since JNativeHook needs a X11 display to work, a solution can be done using noVNC, that means using a web to capture keyboard stuff.

 This is possible with noVNC (opens new window) (a web-based VNC client) and Xtigervnc (opens new window) (a VNC server that supports X11).
 Here’s a script to set them up with Docker Compose.

-To use it, copy the following snippet into a new Bash terminal:
+A bash file is already included on the repository, but you can set it up by yourself copying the following snippet into a new Bash terminal:

 ```
 mkdir -p ~/setup-display && cd ~/setup-display